 Healthy lunch, breakfast and after school clubs

-As a school, we aim to teach our children to make sensible choices in their diet.
-Not only do breakfast and after school clubs offer healthy options, City Catering have worked hard to ensure that lunches offered are of a high quality and provide a balanced diet.
+As a school we aim to teach our children to make sensible choices in their diet.
+Not only to breakfast and after school clubs offer healthy options, City Catering have worked hard to ensure that lunches offered are of a high quality and provide a balanced diet.
 We also provide a curriculum that teaches children to think about what they are eating and how different food groups contribute to healthy living.

 Mindfulness means to focus on ‘now’ and promotes a feeling of calm.
-This is turn helps to develop concentration, increases focus, attention and listening skills.
+This is turn helps to develops concentration, increases focus, attention and listening skills.
 We use a range of mindful exercises such as breathing techniques, drawing and colouring and focusing on sights and sounds around them.